 PanAm filed for bankruptcy in January 1991.

 Events will happen outside your control.
 Economic shocks, in particular, can come out of nowhere.
-If you’re in an industry reliant on a particular commodity, have a contingency in place.
+If you’re in an industry reliant on a particular commodity, have a business continuity plan in place.
 You may need to react quickly and decisively.

 Before the advent of digital streaming, video rental stores were the place to go when you fancied a night-in watching a movie or box set.
 This was a new phenomenon in the 1980s as more and more people purchased home VHS players.
 By the time the first Blockbuster store opened in Dallas in 1985, the video rental industry was taking shape – helping to create a huge new income stream for film distributors.